Preparing for winter: autumn lawn care in 8 steps

 This task is usually done in conjunction with top dressing (see below).

 Use a garden fork to spike your lawn, ideally to the full depth of the tines.
 Move the pitchfork around to increase the size of the holes.
-If you wait until conditions are frosty or the grass is very wet, you could damage your lawn.

 You’re probably thinking this sounds like hard work – and it is.
 Luckily, most lawns only need this every two or three years.
 If it still sounds like too much, professional gardeners can handle this aspect of lawn care.